Lucadel/Neo4J-Project/README.md

 This project includes:
 - Data preprocessing in Python
 - Data visualization in Python
-- Web scrapping via Googlebook API in Python
+- Web scrapping via Googlebook's API in Python
 - A synthesis with the Neo4J queries made on the graph database to extract valuable information